 California vape pen manufacturer Bloom Farms issued the following statement:

 "We're closely monitoring the reports of vaping-related illnesses.
 All Bloom Farms cannabis formulations contain only 100% cannabis oil and cannabis-derived terpenes.
 We don't add cutting agents (like Vitamin E acetate) or any synthetic agents to our products.
 In addition, we always test our products to ensure they meet each state’s strict cannabis health and safety standards.

-In its policy paper on the current vape crisis, issued on October 2, the Marijuana Policy Project takes issue with "banning a popular product," which will likely drive cannabis consumers in legal states to the black market.
+In its policy paper on the current vape crisis, issued on October 2, the Marijuana Policy Project took issue with "banning a popular product," which will likely drive cannabis consumers in legal states to the black market.
 The paper calls for improved testing standards, complete ingredients lists for all cannabis products and "legalization at the federal level."
 Read the paper here.

 The Vitamin E Acetate Problem

 It's being reported the vitamin E acetate is commonly used as a thickener in cannabis oils.
 While glycols are viewed as harmful diluents, little is known about vitamin E acetate at this point other than it is apparently slipping through tests in legal states.
 "Just like prohibited pesticides, we need a prohibited diluents list as well as requirements to list ingredients," says Brad Bogus, VP of the testing company Confident Cannabis.

 Also known as alpha tocopheryl acetate (ATA), vitamin E oil is used in skin care products, foods like cereals and juices, multi-vitamins and supplements.
 According to Healthline, the potential risks of taking high doses of ATA (more then 1,000 mg) are dizziness, fatigue, headaches, blurred vision, abdominal pain, diarrhea and nausea.